meikedve/lola/README.md

-# lola
-Logic and Language project code
+# Logic and Language project code

 Our model (the run_patterns() function) takes as argument a list of patterns and a SNLI data set.